MicrosoftDocs/fabric-docs/docs/data-development/manage-relationships.md

 ---
-title: Manage relationships in Fabric GraphQL API
+title: Manage relationships in Fabric API for GraphQL
-description: Learn how to manage relationships in Fabric GraphQL API, including how to create and delete relationships. ms.reviewer: sngun ms.author: sngun
+description: Learn how to manage relationships in Fabric API for GraphQL, including how to create and delete relationships. ms.reviewer: sngun ms.author: sngun
 author: snehagunda